vippsas/vipps-developers/getting-started.md

 * Sales unit name
 * Merchant serial number
-* Credentials for logging into the Vipps test app
+* Credentials for logging into the test app

 For information about applying for services, see the [Applying for services FAQ](./faqs/services.md).